Photo by David Valdez

 Upon the conclusion of his government service in 1993, Mr Untermeyer became director of public affairs at the Compaq Computer Corporation, leaving prior to its merger with Hewlett Packard in 2002.
-He then served as vice president for government affairs and professor of public policy at the University of Texas Health Science Center at Houston until his appointment in 2004 as ambassador to Qatar.
+For the next two years he was vice president for government affairs and professor of public policy at the University of Texas Health Science Center at Houston.

 In January 1999, Mr Untermeyer was appointed chairman of the Texas State Board of Education by then-Governor George W. Bush and served as chairman through the end of the Bush governorship.
 Having been elected in 2000 without opposition to a full term with over 330,000 votes, he remained a member of the Board until the completion of this term in January 2003.

 He is married to the former Diana Cumming Kendrick of Sheridan, Wyoming.
 They met in the White House the first week of the Bush Administration when she was executive assistant to Boyden Gray, counsel to President Bush.
 Their daughter Ellyson, a 2016 graduate of Stanford University, is affiliated with Thiel Capital in San Francisco.

 Mr. Untermeyer is the author of three volumes of memories of the Reagan-Bush era, When Things Went Right (Texas A&M University Press, 2013), Inside Reagan’s Navy (Texas A&M University Press, 2015), and Zenith: In the White House of George HW Bush (Texas A&M University Press, 2013).
 He has also published How Important People Act: Behaving Yourself in Public (Bright Sky Press, 2014).